 A good theory is most practical!On the basis of executed projects this lecture offers an overview of the principles of Open Building Design.
 It discusses the distinction of levels of intervention in the built environment: Urban Tissues, Supports and Infills.
 It names on each of the levels the kind of components, the domains, the designers, the deciders and the scale of documents.
 It shows the difference compared to the conventional way of designing and the advantages in economy, timespan and satisfation.

-This lecture explores the design of architect free urban tissues.
+This lecture explores the design of architect-free urban tissues.
 The audience examens guiding questions in related case studies, such as:

-• How to employ urban tissue components, for example built and open spaces, thematic and non-thematic areas and their relationships to improve human experiences? • How to align design and decision processes across stakeholders, for example by defining buildings so that they determine the freedom of developers and their architects?
+• How to employ urban tissue components, for example built and open spaces, thematic and non-thematic spaces and their relationships to improve human experiences? • How to align design and decision processes across stakeholders, for example by defining buildings so that they determine the freedom of developers and their architects?

 • How to optimize programming, costs, financing, regulations and control?

-Supports are not just carcasses or skeletons, but base-buildings that can be subdivided into different domains such as private units only limited by its capacity.
+Supports are not just carcasses or skeletons, but architectural base-buildings that can be subdivided into different domains such as private units only limited by its capacity.
 This lecture explores how to define the options of end-users, owners as well as tenants now and in the future; participants examine questions based on experienced projects, such as:

 • How to design the basic characteristics and key components of supports, accomodating different sized units. • How to design access and circulation spaces in order to improve the human experience? • How to determine the balance between support and infill?
 Plumbing, piping and cabling are contious systems that can easely create unwanted dependencies between support and infill, if not designed from the outset.